elipousson/presentations/2016-06-02-intro-to-github.md

 --

 ### Data
 In 2012, the Smithsonian Cooper-Hewitt National Design Museum in New York published their [collection metadata](http://labs.cooperhewitt.org/2012/releasing-collection-github/) to GitHub using a Creative Commons Zero license.
-The [Tate Gallery](https://github.com/tategallery/collection) and [Museum of Modern Art](https://github.com/MuseumofModernArt/collection)soon followed.
+The [Tate Gallery](https://github.com/tategallery/collection) and [Museum of Modern Art](https://github.com/MuseumofModernArt/collection) released their metadata soon after.

 --